-Unit R052 Developing sports skills
+Unit R185 Developing sport and leadership skills

 Students try out a range of sports-related skills and techniques, including different practice methods for improving both their own performance and that of others.
 They develop their knowledge of the use of tactics and strategies in both individual and team sporting activities as well as their understanding of the rules, enabling them to carry out a number of officiating roles within the activities.